W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some implications for free-field correlation functions

 \subsubsection{Ward identities: a first take}

-To start with we assume that we only suppose the neutrality condition~\eqref{eq:neutrality} to hold.
-Then based on the framework introduced in the previous sections one can show that Ward identities are valid for such free-field correlation functions: \begin{proposition} Take $d=s-1$ an exponent of $\g$ and $\alpha_1,\cdots,\alpha_N$ in $\C^r$ satisfying the neutrality condition~\eqref{eq:neutrality}.
+To start with we only assume the weaker neutrality condition~\eqref{eq:neutrality} to hold.
+Then Ward identities take the form: \begin{proposition} Take $s$ a spin of $\g$ and $\alpha_1,\cdots,\alpha_N$ in $\h$ satisfying the neutrality condition~\eqref{eq:neutrality}.
 Then for $z,z_1,\cdots,z_n$ distinct the following Ward identity holds true:

 More generally under the same assumptions